Nebraska program

 Questions tied to this exact path

-• Does Homebuyer Assistance Program require a participating lender for this household and loan setup?
+• Is your team approved to originate Homebuyer Assistance Program for this household and loan setup?

-• Which first-mortgage product must be paired with Homebuyer Assistance Program, and can it be combined with the saved options?
+• Which first-mortgage product must be paired with Homebuyer Assistance Program, and what breaks eligibility?

 Action checklist preview